cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/using-odysseyn1x-a9x.md

 !!!include(./docs/en_US/jailbreak/checkra1n/include/odysseyra1n-explanation.md)!!!

 ::: tip
-If you are using an A9X device running iOS 14.4.2 or earlier, you should follow [Installing Odysseyra1n](installing-odysseyra1n) and use checkra1n version 0.12.2 instead.
+If you are using an A9X device running iOS 14.4.2 or earlier, you should follow <router-link to="/using-odysseyn1x">Using Odysseyn1x</router-link> and use checkra1n version 0.12.2 instead.
 :::

 On A9X devices, it is not possible to use Odysseyn1x 2.14 (required for 14.5+ support) without the use of a custom pongoOS and checkra1n in CLI mode.
 It is possible to use a custom version of Odysseyn1x, however, to work around this.